fpereiro/ustack/readme.md

 Some other things I learned:
 - Safari 5 and below return `'function'` when doing `typeof /regex/`.
 - In IE8 and below, the `arguments` pseudo-array returns `[object Object]` when running `Object.prototype.toString.call` on it (like any other object would), so it must be detected through other means.
 And the same happens with `null`!
+- In IE8 and below, if you have a local variable `error` and then you have a `try/catch block` where the argument passed to `catch` is also `error`, the local variable will be overwritten!

 I wish to thank [Browserstack](https://browserstack.com) for providing tools to test cross-browser compatibility.